doitsuui/doitsuui/README.md

 GO SUPPORT PEOPL E IN NEED LIKE PALESTINE, CHILDREN, WOMEN, ETC [HERE](https://arab.org/)

-i need to make a site With all my Drawings in it bruhhh wtfff
+I TEND TO REMAKE MY STRAWPAGE ALOT\

-I TEND TO REMAKE MY STRAWPAGE ALOT plus i keep updating this readme wtv
+plus i keep updating this readme wtv

 ## also my name is kiru or aein haii hallo or BONNIE too

-listen to And One PLSPSLSPSPLSSLSSSSSSSSSSSSSSSSSSSSSSSSSS
+if yo u want to be friends go friend @march7teen on discord